asalkhanbadr/academicpages/_publications/2009-10-01-paper-title-number-1.md

 citation: 'A. Khanbadr, M. B. Marvasti, S. A. Asghari, S. Khanbadr, and A. M. Rahmani. &quot;A novel method for victim block selection for NAND flash-based solid state drives based on scoring.&quot; <i>The Journal of Supercomputing</i>, 2020'
 ---
 <!-- * A. Khanbadr, M. B. Marvasti, S. A. Asghari, S. Khanbadr, and A. M. Rahmani, ” A novel method for victim block
-selection for NAND flash-based solid state drives based on scoring, ” The Journal of Supercomputing 2020([The paper's url]
+selection for NAND flash-based solid state drives based on scoring, ” The Journal of Supercomputing 2020([The paper's url]-->